hotwired/turbo-site/_source/handbook/04_streams.md

 <turbo-stream action="update" target="unread_count">
   <template>
     <!-- The contents of this template will replace the
-    contents of the element with ID "unread_count". --> 1
+    contents of the element with ID "unread_count" by setting innerHtml to "" and then switching in the template contents.
+Any handlers bound to the element "unread_count" would be retained.
+This is to be contrasted with the "replace" action above, where that action would necessitate the rebuilding of
+    handlers. -->
+    1
   </template>
 </turbo-stream>